-- Find what they need using item names for easy recognition - Complete actions and access recent records and lists with a single click
+- Find what they need using item names for easy recognition - Complete actions and access recent records and lists with a single click - Personalize the navigation bar to suit the unique way they work

 Think of the navigation bar as a container for a set of items and functionality.
 It's always there, but the items within it change based on the app you're using.